Structure of the Royal Air Force

 This is the structure of the Royal Air Force (RAF).

-Air Command was formed as a merger of Strike Command, and Personnel and Training Command to administer the majority of operational units within the RAF.
-Its last commander stepped down in 2012.
-The air marshal supervising operations now carries the title Air and Space Commander and reports directly to the Chief of the Air Staff.

 Air Chief Marshal Harv Smyth serves as the Chief of the Air Staff, the professional head of the Royal Air Force, alongside Air Marshal Paul Lloyd, the Deputy Chief of the Air Staff.
 Warrant Officer Murugesvaran Subramaniam was appointed the senior Warrant Officer of the RAF in April 2023.
 Air Marshal Allan Marshall was appointed Air and Space Commander in March 2024.